What is PKI? The Ultimate Guide to Public Key Infrastructure

 Root Certificate Authority

-A root certificate authority (root CA) is a trusted CA that is entitled to verify the identity of a person and signs the certificate that is distributed to a user.
-Your trusted root certificate authority needs to be handled delicately, because if it’s compromised, then all the trust in your PKI fails.
-These trusted root certificates are not issuing your end user’s digital certificates directly, but instead issuing intermediate CAs that subsequently issue the client certificates.
+A root certificate authority (Root CA) is a trusted CA that is entitled to verify the identity of a person and signs the certificate that is distributed to a user.
+Your trusted Root CA needs to be handled delicately, because if it’s compromised, then all the trust in your PKI key fails.
+These trusted root certificates do not issue your end user’s digital certificates directly but instead issue Intermediate CAs that subsequently issue the client certificates.
 Since Root CAs are sensitive, they are almost always stored in a very secure manner, away from the public internet.

 Intermediate Certificate Authority